GABAPENTIN- gabapentin capsule

 Do not stop taking gabapentin without first talking to a healthcare provider.

 Stopping gabapentin suddenly can cause serious problems.
-Stopping a seizure medicine suddenly in a patient who has epilepsy can cause seizures that will not stop (status epilepticus).
+Stopping a seizure medicine suddenly in a person who has epilepsy can cause seizures that will not stop (status epilepticus).

 Suicidal thoughts or actions can be caused by things other than medicines.
 If you have suicidal thoughts or actions, your healthcare provider may check for other causes.